-SPO: Students will describe the mechanics involved in throwing a change up and a curve.
-They will explain and demonstrate the proper techniques used by the catcher when blocking balls, catching foul balls, and framing various pitches.
+Student Performance Objectives: Describe the mechanics involved in throwing a change up and a curve.
+Explain and demonstrate the proper techniques used by the catcher when blocking balls, catching foul balls, and framing various pitches.

-Advanced infield and outfield play.
+Content: Advanced infield and outfield play.
 Fielding difficult grounders, where and when to throw, catching fly balls, and cut and relay techniques will be presented.
 Defensive situations, including the philosophies and strategies involved in defending the bunt, double steals, rundowns, and pick-off plays will be discussed and demonstrated.
 Offensive strategy and philosophy involved in more competitive levels of play will be discussed.
 Application of various types of steals, bunts, and hitting techniques in various situations will be practiced.
-Students who repeat the class will have their skills or proficiencies enhanced by supervised repetition and practice in class.
+Students who repeat the class will have their skills or proficiency enhanced by supervised repetition and practice in class.